-Community Action Suffolk provides support to Voluntary, Community & Social Enterprise (VCSE) organisations in Suffolk.
+Community Action Suffolk provides support to Voluntary, Community, Faith & Social Enterprise (VCFSE) organisations in Suffolk.
 Membership is free and provides access to a great deal of guidance and to the Funding 4 Suffolk portal.
 The portal is a tool that allows organisations to search for funding for projects or costs quickly and easily.

 The Foundation manages funds on behalf of Trusts and philanthropists in Suffolk.
 It aims to provide accessible grant funding to smaller and medium sized charities, voluntary and community groups, and social enterprises who deliver essential services but who often struggle to compete against larger organisations.

 Read more about Suffolk Community Foundation grants.

 North West Ipswich Big Local Trust (NWIBLT) was established as part of the ‘Big Local’ program, set up by the Big Lottery Fund and was awarded at least £1 million invest in the area over ten years between 2012-2022.

 NWIBLT is led by a group of local residents who each live in the wards of Whitton, Whitehouse and Castle Hill and who are responsible for all decision making and allocation of funding associated with the project.

 Read more about North West Ipswich Big Local Trust funding